 In addition to claims under general maritime law, an injured seaman may have a legal claim under the Jones Act if his or her employer was negligent.
 The Jones Act requires employers to 1) provide the seaman with a reasonably safe place to work and 2) use ordinary care under the circumstances to maintain and keep the vessel in a reasonably safe condition.
 The employer’s negligence does not need to be the primary, or even substantial, cause of the injury.
 It only needs to have played some role in causing the injury.

-Kraft Davies, PLLC is a nationally recognized leader in maritime personal injury law.
+Kraft Davies Olsson PLLC is a nationally recognized leader in maritime personal injury law.
 Kraft Davies has significant experience representing Brookings seamen against vessel owners, maritime employers, and maritime insurance companies.
 If you or a loved one were injured in a commercial fishing or shipping accident, contact the attorneys at Kraft Davies today at 206.624.8844 or through this website.